Assistant Researcher programme

 Who we are looking for

 Every year, we look for Assistant Researchers to join our nuclear non-proliferation research team.
 They work 4 days per calendar month, remotely or in our London office, for 12 months.
-They are normally based in the UK, preferably near London, for the duration of the programme.
+They are normally based in the UK, preferably near (or in) London, Newcastle, or York for the duration of the programme.

 Successful candidates have:

-• Permission to work in the UK by the start of the employment (unfortunately, we cannot sponsor working visas for this role, and the process to acquire the relevant documentation can take a long time)
+• The right to work in the UK for the full duration of the programme (unfortunately, we cannot sponsor working visas for this role)

 • A keen interest in public policy and/or international affairs